Ajrak Block Printing

 These exclusive prints are designed by the organic and abstract placements of our motifs, that break the typical repeat, creating original compositions.
 This way of production keeps human involvement as the major key to our creation.

 We believe in creating subtle designs for the women of Crow.
 These printing clusters follow the highest level of sustainability in their hand processes - all the tools used are traditional and reused, along with the materials used and store colours, that are reusable buckets.
 These small steps, alongside using resources mindfully, add up to greater steps towards effectuating sustainability.

-We only work with environmentally friendly organisations who help us support to promote sustainability.
+We only work with environmentally friendly organisations and artisans who help us support to promote sustainability.